Norah240/recipes-/README.md

-This SwiftUI Recipe Management App allows users to create, view, and manage their favorite recipes through a simple, intuitive interface.
+This SwiftUI Recipe App allows users to create, view, and manage their favorite recipes through a simple, intuitive interface.
 The main screen (ContentView) displays a list of recipes as cards, each featuring the recipe title, description, and an optional image.